Rethinking Backdoor Detection Evaluation for Language Models: Conclusion

 \section{Conclusion}

 We propose an adversarial evaluation protocol for backdoor detectors based on strategical manipulation of the hyperparameters in backdoor planting.
-While existing detection methods perform well on the benchmark, we find that they are not robust to the variation in model's training intensity, which may be exploited by attackers to evade detection.
+While existing detection methods perform well on benchmarks, we find that they are not robust to the variation in model's training intensity.
 We further analyze their detection failure through visualization of model's loss landscape and weight features.
 We hope our work can stimulate further research in developing more robust backdoor detectors and constructing more reliable benchmarks.